Huang Bamei: Legacy

 Huang is remembered as a legendary pirate leader.
 She has garnered a positive remembrance in both China and Taiwan, though her role and actions are cast differently.
 In China, Huang is remembered as an anti-Japanese heroine, ignoring her later allegiance to Taiwan and her later fights against the communists.
 In Taiwan, her role in the Sino-Japanese War is more neglected and she is primarily remembered as a heroine who fought against the communists in the civil war.

 There are few surviving non-Chinese records and documents chronicling Huang's exploits; in her 2017 book Pirate Women, the American writer Laura Sook Duncombe pondered various possible explanations for this, including that the relevant accounts may simply be destroyed or undiscovered, or perhaps that Huang could have been a composite figure of several women, the exaggerated account of a single woman or a wholly fabricated figure.
 Most western authors accepted Huang as a genuine historical figure.
 Since the last western historical records of Huang coincided with the ascendancy of the People's Republic of China, some researchers believed that Huang had been defeated and killed by communist forces in the 1950s.
-Through examining contemporary newspapers and documents, the Chinese researcher Weiting Guo demonstrated the veracity of Huang's story in 2019 and brought attention to her life after the wars.
+Through examining contemporary newspapers and documents, the Canadian researcher Weiting Guo demonstrated the veracity of Huang's story in 2019 and brought attention to her life after the wars.